-This section will be applicable to you if you've either transferred-in service from a Final Salary occupational scheme that participates in the Public Service Transfer Club (Club).
+This section will be applicable to you if you've either transferred-in service from a Final Salary occupational scheme that participates in the Public Service Transfer Club (Club) or from a Comparable United Kingdom Scheme (CUKS - the equivalent teacher's pension schemes in Scotland and in Northern Ireland) and the transfer was made on or after 28 January 2015.

-We would recommend that if you've recently transferred in any 'Club' benefits into the Teachers' Pension Scheme, please pay particular attention to the Pension Savings Statement, as you may find that an AA tax charge arises as a consequence of transferring in this service.
+We would recommend that if you've recently transferred in any 'Club' or CUKS benefits into the Teachers' Pension Scheme, please pay particular attention to the Pension Savings Statement, as you may find that an Annual Allowance tax charge arises as a consequence of transferring in this service.